Methods usage analysis

 Four

-The method without parameters gets part of the primitive value and returns it.
+method returns part of the primitive value text

 // Create a new `Text` object.